D-a-rshanSolanki/IPL-Dashboard-using-MS-Excel-/README.md

 The dataset contains a single sheet named "Sheet1."
 Let's take a look at the first few rows of this sheet to understand its structure and contents.

-# Load the first sheet into a DataFrame
 df = pd.read_excel(xls, sheet_name='Sheet1')

-# Display the first few rows of the dataset
 df.head()

 # Result